 Only sleep in bed.
 Try to avoid taking a nap during the day, especially in the early evening, or else you will find it difficult to sleep again at night.

 Now this decidedly murky organisation expects you to trust it with even more personal details, this time about your love life and what you like, as well as your financial information, as it looks to launch a dating service and an actual currency too by way of a cryptocurrency called 'Global Coin'.
-Soon there will be nothing in your life that is not held on a file by Facebook and if they don't get you, Amazon will.
+Soon there will be nothing in your life that is not held on a file by Facebook and if they don't get you, Amazon or Google will.
 The government is now second in command to the sprawling internet giants who know more about you than your mother!
 Talk about Orwell and 1984?!

 HAVE YOU NOTICED HOW YOUTUBE CHANGED SINCE BEING ACQUIRED BY GOOGLE AND IS NOW OPEN TO ANYTHING BEING UPLOADED NO MATTER WHAT AGE GROUP MAY BE READING OR VIEWING IT.
 PLEASE DON'T GIVE ME THAT PARENTAL CONTROLS RUBBISH - CHILDREN ARE WAY AHEAD OF YOU AND CAN BYPASS THESE SOFT HURDLES IN A FLASH.
 MANY OF OUR CHILDREN SPEND HOURS WATCHING OTHER PEOPLE PLAY GAMES , SHOW THEM THEIR MULTI-SCREEN GAMES ROOMS, TEACH THEM BAD ENGLISH AND BAD LANGUAGE AND TELL THEM HOW GREAT THEY ARE, MAKING OUR CHILDREN ASPIRE TO BEING A 'FAMOUS YOUTUBER'